the-full-stack/fsdl-text-recognizer/README.md

 July 24 0230
     Got a nice experimental framework coded up and working on the farm!
-    PICK UP AT: sync results to W&B. Then implement LineRNN
+    PICK UP AT: sync results to W&B. Then implement LineRNN July 24 1345
+- syncing results to W&B nicely, now going to implement LineRNN and then work on the convnet lecture

 ## Tasks